bartw/retyst/README.md

 You can use the `npm run build:dev` and `npm run build:prod` to check out the generated bundles.

-The `npm run detach` script removes all connections to retyst and the github repo so you can start your own project.
+The `npm run detach` script removes all connections to retyst and the .git folder so you can start your own project.

 ## license